sunjinbo/amy/README.md

-# I develop this Android app for help my daughter to studying English.
+# I develop this Android app for help my daughter to do studying.